- Contact Information

 Wishart's particular interest is in historical geography, especially in the regional context of the Great Plains and in the dispossession of indigenous peoples and their more recent claims cases.
 He is also interested in the epistemology of geography and History, especially the question: what can be known about the past?

 Most recently, he is a co-author of The Great Plains: America's Lingering Wild (University of Chicago Press, 2009).
 He has been the chief undergraduate advisor since 1974, and he chaired the Department of Anthropology and Geography from 2002 to 2008.
 Wishart was asked to present the Chancellor's Distinguished Lecture in fall of 2004.
 He received the J.B.
 Jackson Prize in 1995 for the Best Scholarly Book in North American Human Geography for his book, An Unspeakable Sadness: The Dispossession of the Nebraska Indians.
 He also edited the Encyclopedia of the Great Plains, which was released in 2004, and the Encyclopedia of the Great Plains Indians (2006).

-- MS - University of Nebraska-Lincoln, Great Plains Settlement (1968)
+- MA - University of Nebraska-Lincoln, Geography - Great Plains Settlement (1968)

-- PhD - University of Nebraska-Lincoln, Fur Trade of the early American West (1971)
+- PhD - University of Nebraska-Lincoln, Geography - Fur Trade of the Early American West (1971)

 - 10/2014 – 2014 Nebraska Book Award awarded by Nebraska Center for the Book

 Currently this page only displays grants that were awarded on 1/1/2009 to the present.
 If a grant was awarded prior to 1/1/2009 and is still active, it will not be displayed on this page.There no Grants found for this selection.

 |Course Number||Course Title||Fall Even Years||Fall Odd Years||Spring Even Years||Spring Odd Years||Summer Session||Cross Listing|